MeetmeLeave/graphql-validity/README.md

     return [new Error('testMutation failed!')];
 }

+// Define what to validate:
-// define where to use validator, $ will checked ones, but for any resolver called
+// $ will be checked ones, but for any resolver called
 // * - will be called for each resolver
 // ObjectName:FieldName - Will be called for a field resolver on a particular object
 // ObjectName - Will be called for each resolver field on a particular object